Dolphin Tale: Differences between the movie and real-life events

 In the film, Winter is stranded on Honeymoon Island Beach in Dunedin near Clearwater.
 She is found lying on the shore by a nearby fisherman and rescued with Sawyer's assistance.
 In real life, Winter was found in Mosquito Lagoon south of New Smyrna Beach―part of the Cape Canaveral National Seashore.
 The fisherman who discovered her was in the lagoon, as well.
 Hubbs-SeaWorld Research Institute Research and stranding team responded to the reported animal, researcher Teresa Mazza-Jablonski stayed with Winter in the water for 7 hours.
 Winter was first taken to the local Marine Discovery center and then transferred to Clearwater, which is on the opposite side of the state.

 In the movie, Winter's tail was amputated due to infection caused from being caught in the rope.
 In real life, the loss of blood supply to the tail (from being caught in the rope) caused most of the tail to fall off, with only a small piece being amputated.

 In the movie, developing Winter's tail takes a few weeks, with a Veteran's Administration doctor working during his vacation.
 In real life, the process of developing a suitable tail took several months' work by Kevin Carroll and Dan Strzempka and Charles Brown from Hanger Clinic.

 Production

 Dolphin Tale was filmed in native 3D, beginning in September 2010.
 It was shot primarily in Pinellas County, Florida, with the principal location being the Clearwater Marine Aquarium.
 Additional locations featured include: Admiral Farragut Academy, The Long Center, Honeymoon Island, Tarpon Springs, and local news station Bay News 9.
 Justin Sherbert (stage name: Justin Sherman) of Free Willy fame was initially contacted to train the marine mammal extras, but declined.
-Dolphin Tale remains the only marine mammal motion picture of the modern era that did not employ Sherbert in at least a consulting capacity.